The Genesis of S.A.F.E. ALTERNATIVES®

-In 2001, Michelle Seliner, MSW, LCSW (current Chief Operating Officer of S.A.F.E.
+In 2001, Michelle Seliner, MSW, LCSW (current owner and Clinical Director of S.A.F.E.
 ALTERNATIVES®) joined the program.
 Her leadership enabled Dr. Lader and I to focus on expanding S.A.F.E. through national speaking engagements, product development and vast media exposure (see S.A.F.E. in the News).
 Collaboratively along with our treatment team the program expanded to meet the needs of the growing number of adolescent self-injurers, then went on to complete the continuum of care for adults and adolescents with a weekly group psychotherapy program (see S.A.F.E Choice™) and individual/family therapy (see S.A.F.E.
 Clinic).
-These programs along with the S.A.F.E.
-Intensive program provide the foundation from which recovery from self-injury begins.
+The S.A.F.E.
+Program provides the foundation from which recovery from self-injury begins.

 S.A.F.E.
-ALTERNATIVES® Programs currently operate near St. Louis, Missouri.
-Our goal is to be in every state so that our programs, products (See S.A.F.E.
-ALTERNATIVES® Store) and clinical expertise are accessible to all those who wish to end the pain of self-injury and believe that ‘Quality of Life is a Choice.’
+ALTERNATIVES® Programs currently operate in St. Louis, Missouri.
+Our goal is to provide our clinical expertise and experience to those who wish to end the pain of self-injury and believe that ‘Quality of Life is a Choice.’